Get insider access

 Mid-Mid

-These headphones have incredible mid-accuracy.
-The entire range is very flat and well-balanced, which results in a clear and accurate reproduction of vocals and instruments.
+These headphones have excellent mid range target compliance.
+Most of the range is very flat and well-balanced, which results in a clear and accurate reproduction of vocals and instruments, though the dip in the high-mid can weaken them a bit.
 In songs like Walk in the Park by Beach House, you can clearly differentiate vocals against bass and synthesizer sounds.

 8.5